AnjanaJainTom/MySQL/README.md

 # Assignment 3
 Created a table named Managers and performed steps for DML Commands
 # Assignment 4
 Created 2 tables Country and Persons.
-Performed various actions to query the data
+Performed various steps to query the data
+# Assignment 5
+Created 2 tables Country and Persons.
+Performed various steps for Sorting and Grouping data.